General mixed lattices: Introduction

-A lattice can be defined either as a partially ordered set, or as an algebra with two binary operations that are commutative, idempotent and associative.
+A lattice can be defined either as a partially ordered set, or as an algebraic system with two binary operations that are commutative, idempotent and associative.
 In Section \ref{sec:sec3} we study a similar alternative definition of a mixed lattice as a non-commutative and non-associative algebra with two binary operations satisfying a set of axioms.
 We then show that the algebraic and the order-theoretic definitions are equivalent in a certain sense.
-We also give a purely algebraic definition of a mixed lattice group.
+We also give a similar axiomatic definition of a mixed lattice group.

 As this theory is still in its infancy, it goes without saying that there is a huge number of possibilities for further research.
 The purpose of the present paper is to serve as a starting point, and the author hopes that this introductory paper would inspire mathematicians to further develop the theory of mixed lattices.